polkadot-js/api/docs/start/api.tx.subs.md

   });
 ```

 As per all previous subscriptions, the transaction subscription returns in `unsub()` and the actual method has a subscription callback.
 The `result` object has 2 parts, `events` (to to covered in the next section) and the `status` enum.

-When this enum is in `Finalized` state (checked via `isFinalized`), the underlying value contains the block hash of the block where the transaction has been included.
-This does not mean the block is finalized, but rather applies to the transaction state, as further updates will be received for this subscription.
+When the `status` enum is in `Finalized` state (checked via `isFinalized`), the underlying value contains the block hash of the block where the transaction has been included.
+This does not mean the block is finalized, but rather applies to the transaction state, as no further updates will be received for this subscription.

 ## Transaction events

-Any transaction will emit events, as a bare minimum this would be `system.ExtrinsicSuccess` or `system.ExtrinsicFailed` events for the specific transaction.
-Depending on the transaction sent, some other events may however be emitted, for instance for a transfer this could include one or more of `Transfer`, `NewAccount` or `ReapedAccount`, as defined in the [substrate balances event defaults](../substrate/events.md#balances).
+Any transaction will emit events, as a bare minimum this will always be either a `system.ExtrinsicSuccess` or `system.ExtrinsicFailed` event for the specific transaction.
+These provide the overall execution result for the transaction, i.e. execution has succeeded or failed.

+Depending on the transaction sent, some other events may however be emitted, for instance for a `balances.transfer` this could include one or more of `Transfer`, `NewAccount` or `ReapedAccount`, as defined in the [substrate balances event defaults](../substrate/events.md#balances).

 To display or act on these events, we can do the following -